-Prabhuji is a writer, painter, avadhūta mystic, and the creator of the “Retroprogressive Yoga”.
+Prabhuji is a writer, painter, Krishnaite devotee (Kṛṣṇa-bhakta), avadhūta mystic, the creator of Retroprogressive Yoga, and a realized spiritual master.
 In 2011, he chose to retire from society and lead the life of a hermit.
 Since then, his days have been spent in solitude, praying, writing, painting, and meditating in silence and contemplation.

 Prabhuji is the sole disciple of H.D.G.
-Avadhūta Śrī Brahmānanda Bābājī Mahārāja, who is called by Prabhuji Guru Mahārāja, and who is himself a disciple of H.D.G.
+Avadhūta Śrī Brahmānanda Bābājī Mahārāja, who in turn is one of the closest and most intimate disciples of H.D.G.
 Avadhūta Śrī Mastarāma Bābājī Mahārāja.

-Guru Mahārāja appointed Prabhuji the successor of the lineage and conferred upon him the responsibility of continuing the line of disciplic succession of avadhūtas, or the sacred paramparā, officially designating him as guru and successor Ācārya with the name H.H.
-Avadhūta Bhaktivedānta Yogācārya Ramakrishnananda Bābājī Mahārāja.
+Prabhuji was appointed as the successor of the lineage by his master, who conferred upon him the responsibility of continuing the line of disciplic succession of avadhūtas, or the sacred paramparā, officially appointing him as guru and ordering him to serve as Ācārya successor under the name H.H.
+Avadhūta Śrī Bhaktivedānta Yogācārya Ramakrishnananda Bābājī Mahārāja.